TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab9.md

        where ...

 Identify AST patterns in your code generation rules and come up with overlays to improve the readability of these rules.

-### Reusable Method Descriptors

-In Java bytecode, method declarations and method calls include a method descriptor.
-You can construct such an descriptor from the type associated with a method name.
-In the current setup, you do this construction once for a method declaration and once for each method call.
-However, the descriptor for a call is the same as for the declaration the call refers to.
-You can avoid the reconstruction by storing a custom property on the method name.
-There are two variants to achieve this.
-In the first variant, you store method descriptors (`MethodDescriptor`).
-In the second variant, you store method references (`MethodRef`).

-#### Variant 1: Storing Method Descriptors

-First, you need to declare a property `descriptor` for namespace `Method` in a NaBL file:

-    properties

-      descriptor of Method: MethodDescriptor

-Next, you need to store the property at a method declaration by defining a Stratego rewrite rule for `nabl-prop-site`:

-    nabl-prop-site(|lang, ctx, uris, states, implicits):
-      Method(ty, mname, param*, var*, stmt*, exp) -> <fail>
-      where
-        descr := ... // create descriptor
-      ; <store-descriptor(|ctx, descr)> mname

-Finally, you can access the descriptor in your code generation rules with `get-descriptor`:

-    method-to-jbc:
-      Method(ty, mname, param*, var*, stmt*, exp) -> ...
-      where
-        descr := <get-descriptor> mname
-      ; ...

-    exp-to-jbc:
-      Call(e, mname, e*) -> ...
-      where
-        descr := <get-descriptor> mname
-      ; ...

-#### Variant 2: Storing Method References

-In an alternative approach, you can store complete method references instead of just method descriptors.
-The property declaration in NaBL and the rewrite rule to store the property are similar to the first variant.
-But this variant will require you to extract descriptors from method references at definition sites:

-    method-to-jbc:
-      Method(ty, mname, param*, var*, stmt*, exp) -> ...
-      where
-        ref   := <get-reference> mname
-      ; descr := ... // extract descriptor from ref
-      ; ...

-As a benefit, the rule for method calls becomes simpler:

-    exp-to-jbc:
-      Call(e, mname, e*) -> ...
-      where
-        ref := <get-reference> mname
-      ; ...

 ### Precise Stack Limit Directives